anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>

 <p style="text-align: justify;">
 For this first experiment about convolution operations, I just want to implement it from scratch in C++ and get the intuition behind it.
 Because first, I want it to stay in this environment for my experiments.
-It gives a deeper control over my thinking processes but also I am a bit closer to the hardware logic.
+It gives a deeper control over my thinking processes but also be <mark>a bit closer</mark> to the hardware logic.
 This first experiment is to understand how a simple convolution can be implemented in C++.
 And focusing on the logic implementation.
 Then, the following experiments will be about studying more in deep the convolution operations and associated ones.
 </p>